“I am certain you are eager to claim your reward.”

 All stand equal before the death after death.

 The house’s doors yawn cavernously wide.
 The damned souls shriek their final pleas and lamentations, or just scream with pure terror.
 It doesn’t matter.
 The universe doesn’t care.
 It never has.
 Bad things happen to good people and bad people and all people, because Em was right to Miranda, all those years ago.
 The world is sick and broken and it will take everything from people who don’t see it coming.

 It’s impossible for the score of wraiths to escape, chained together as they are.
 What happens next reminds Em of the way someone might suck up a long piece of spaghetti.
-Just like that, the chained mass of wraiths is swallowed up past the doors, vanished into whatever endless night awaits beyond.
+Just like that, the chained mass of wraiths is swallowed through the doors.
 Just like that, a score of existences are snuffed out without so much as a soul to mourn them.

 Yet, even as the house feasts, Em can all but physically feel his Shadow swelling in his chest.
 Like oil in his veins, it blackens everywhere it spreads.
 It screams its exaltation over this feast of sin.